graphprotocol/research/specs/data-model.md

 Sometimes the name "The Graph" will be used in describing aspects of the protocol, for convenience, when in fact these same traits would apply to any network of nodes operating the Graph Protocol.

-## 1.2 Package
+## 1.2 Subgraph
 The Graph allows for querying all data across all blockchains (starting with Ethereum), via a single interface.
-In order to manage the scale and complexity of this task, GraphQL endpoints are defined in *Packages* which are managed and deployed separately.
+In order to manage the scale and complexity of this task, GraphQL endpoints are defined in *Subgraphs* which are managed and deployed separately.

-A Package is deployed to The Graph by a user or organization and comprises a [Schema](# Schema), one or more [Data Sources](# Data Source) and one or more [Mappings](# Mappings).
+A Subgraph is deployed to The Graph by a user or organization and comprises a [Schema](# Schema) and one or more [Data Sources](# Data Source), each with a corresponding [Mapping](# Mappings).

-Packages can be deployed locally and queried in development, with limited functionality.
-Once deployed to The Graph, they are aggregated into a single global endpoint and gain the ability to reference other packages.
-Importantly, entity types in deployed package schemas may reference one another, forming a graph.
+Subgraphs can be deployed locally and queried in development, with limited functionality.
+Once deployed to The Graph, they are aggregated into a single global endpoint and gain the ability to reference other subgraphs.
+Importantly, entity types in deployed subgraph schemas may reference one another, forming a graph.

 ### 1.2.1 Schema
-The Schema defines the entities and relationships within a given package.
+The Schema defines the entities and relationships within a given subgraph.
 It is defined using the GraphQL Interface Definition Language (IDL).
 See the GraphQL Schema API reference for how these are defined.

 ### 1.2.2 Data Sources
 The Graph is not the source of truth for any particular data, it merely ingests data from public blockchains and decentralized storage networks such as IPFS.
 The Data Sources are these underlying storage layers, and specifically, abstractions on top of these storage layers such as smart contracts *or* the underlying data structures themselves which form the blockchain, such as a set of blocks or merkelized state trees.